kirillovapp/theme-moon/README.md

 ## mars
-Based on the eclm theme (which was based on the robbyrussell theme).
+Based on the mars theme (which was based on the eclm theme, which was based on the robbyrussell theme).

 ![mars theme](https://raw.githubusercontent.com/oh-my-fish/theme-mars/master/screenshot.png)